CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/DEPLOY-INFO.md

 - If a large subset of requests are affected, a roll forward may be less acceptable and a roll back should be attempted

 There is no safe way to perform a roll back in Jenkins as all stages are dependent on variables acquired from previous stages at runtime, so the safe way to perform a roll back so to extract the terraform apply command from a previous deploy and run it locally:
-- Change to the appropriate terraform environment directory: `cd ops/terraform/env/test/stateless/`
+- Change to the appropriate terraform environment directory.
+Example: `cd ops/terraform/env/test/stateless/`
-- Extract and run the terraform plan command from Jenkins: `terraform plan -var=fhir_ami=ami-034084a3946310dc4 -var=etl_ami=ami-0dba7ffeecdd9b8be -var=ssh_key_name=bfd-test -var=git_branch_name=master -var=git_commit_id=ec883a06fbdc7fdc72daa1655eefe26643aac008 -no-color -out=tfplan`
+- Extract and run the terraform plan command from Jenkins.
+Example `terraform plan -var=fhir_ami=ami-034084a3946310dc4 -var=etl_ami=ami-0dba7ffeecdd9b8be -var=ssh_key_name=bfd-test -var=git_branch_name=master -var=git_commit_id=ec883a06fbdc7fdc72daa1655eefe26643aac008 -no-color -out=tfplan`
-- Extract and run the terraform apply command from Jenkins: `terraform apply -no-color -input=false tfplan`
+- Extract and run the terraform apply command from Jenkins.
+Example: `terraform apply -no-color -input=false tfplan`